thebushschool/fcsr/projects/intro_to_rpi/readme.md

 ### Step 5.
 Control LED via Button

-1. To create this game we will combine the Button capability to turn on or turn off the LED.
+1. To create this notebook we will combine the Button capability to turn on or turn off the LED.
 This means that the button needs to behave like a toggle switch.

 1. There are NO wiring changes needed.
 You can use the same wiring diagram and breadboard setup as before.